Fangqierin/DOME-Monitoring-System/task2/Readme.md

    * Edit startup setting to run the scripts automatically.

-   * Add code using mqtt protocal to connect the lab internal server and upload data.
+   * Create a simulating environment to send image using mqtt.

    * Add a feature to check internet status.
-Store images at local the the internet is unavailable and retry when it's available again.
+Store images at local when the internet is unavailable and retry when it's available again.